ROMEEZHOU/TitleBarColoring/README.md

 This Firefox extension allows users to select a color from a pop-up menu to re-style their chosen tab for aesthetic and orgniazational benefits.

 ## EXAMPLE
-The screenshot below shows having two different title bar colors for different windows.
+The screenshot below shows two different title bar colors for different windows.
 The text is always set to white.
-And one may easily press the reset button to make the theme of a certain window go back to default mode.
+One may easily press the reset button to make the theme of a certain window go back to default mode.

 ![Titlebar Examples](examples/example.jpeg)